Mosasaurus: Diseases

-There are some M. hoffmannii jaws with evidence of infectious diseases as a result of physical injuries.
+There are some M. hoffmanni jaws with evidence of infectious diseases as a result of physical injuries.
 Two examples include IRSNB R25 and IRSNB R27, both having fractures and other pathologies in their dentaries.
 IRSNB R25 preserves a complete fracture near the sixth tooth socket.
 Extensive amounts of bony callus almost overgrowing the tooth socket are present around the fracture along with various osteolytic cavities, abscess canals, damages to the trigeminal nerve, and inflamed erosions signifying severe bacterial infection.
 There are two finely ulcerated scratches on the bone callus, which may have developed as part of the healing process.
 IRSNB R27 has two fractures: one had almost fully healed and the other is an open fracture with nearby teeth broken off as a result.
 The fracture is covered with a nonunion formation of bony callus with shallow scratch marks and a large pit connected to an abscess canal.
 Lingham-Soliar described this pit as resembling a tooth mark from a possible attacking mosasaur.
 Both specimens show signs of deep bacterial infection alongside the fractures; some bacteria may have spread to nearby damaged teeth and caused tooth decay, which may have entered deeper tissue from prior post-traumatic or secondary infections.
 The dentaries ahead of the fractures in both specimens are in good condition, suggesting that the arteries and trigeminal nerves had not been damaged; if they were, those areas would have necrotized due to lack of blood.
 The dentaries' condition suggests that the species may have had an efficient process of immobilizing the fracture during healing, which helped prevent damage to vital blood vessels and nerves.
 This, along with signs of healing, indicates that the fractures were not imminently fatal.

-In 2006, Schulp and colleagues published a study describing a quadrate of M. hoffmannii with multiple unnatural openings and an estimated 0.5 L of tissue destroyed.
+In 2006, Schulp and colleagues published a study describing a quadrate of M. hoffmanni with multiple unnatural openings and an estimated 0.5 L of tissue destroyed.
 This was likely a severe bone infection initiated by septic arthritis, which progressed to the point where a large portion of the quadrate was reduced to abscess.
 Extensive amounts of bone reparative tissue were also present, suggesting the infection and subsequent healing process may have progressed for a few months.
 This level of bone infection would have been tremendously painful and severely hampered the mosasaur's ability to use its jaws.
 The location of the infection may have also interfered with breathing.
 Considering how the individual was able to survive such conditions for an extended period of time, Schulp and colleagues speculated it switched to a foraging-type diet of soft-bodied prey like squid that could be swallowed whole to minimize jaw use.
 The cause of the infection remains unknown, but if it were a result of an intraspecific attack then it is possible one of the openings on the quadrate may have been the point of entry for an attacker's tooth from which the infection entered.